lauragift21/mcp-server-workshop/instructions/connect-to-mcp-client.md

 **Restaurant Reservation:**
 ```
-Find me a restaurant in downtown for dinner tonight and make a reservation.
+Find me a restaurant in downtown for dinner tonight.

 ```

 **Meeting Summary:**